w3c/window-management/security_and_privacy_additional_windowing_controls.md

 > 17. How does your feature handle non-"fully active" documents?

 Events aren't fired at them; they are saved for later and fired in a single coalesced event.
+This is a standard behavior for media query events and helps to mitigate potential ephemeral fingerprinting.

 > 18. What should this questionnaire have asked?